Diocese of Grenoble-Vienne: The diocese

-Before the French Revolution it was a suffragan diocese of the Archbishopric of Vienne and included the deanery or see at Savoy, which in 1779, was made a bishopric in its own right, with the episcopal seat at Chambéry.
+Before the French Revolution Grenoble was a suffragan diocese of the Archbishopric of Vienne, and included the deanery of Savoy.
+In 1779, the deanery was made a diocese in its own right, with the episcopal seat at Chambéry.

-By the Concordat of 1801, the bishop of Grenoble was made a suffragan of the Archdiocese of Lyon.
+Under severe pressure from First Consul Napoleon Bonaparte, Pope Pius VII issued the bull "Qui Christi Domini vices" on 29 November 1801.
+The bull first abolished all the metropolitan archdiocese and dioceses in France, and then recreated fifty of them, arranged in ten metropolitan ecclesiastical districts; the others were suppressed.
+In the metropolitanate of Lyon, the pope created suffragan dioceses of Mende, Grenoble, Valence, and Chambéry.
 Thirteen archipresbyterates of the former Archdiocese of Vienne were affiliated to the Diocese of Grenoble, and there were annexed to it some parishes from the then Diocese of Belley (now Diocese of Belley-Ars), the Diocese of Gap, the Archdiocese of Lyon, and the Diocese of Valence.